The Counseling Department is a resource for information concerning academic, social and emotional needs for students.

 - Begin finding your passion for service.
 This is a good time to serve the community in different ways.
 It is required for your Bible class and graduation.

-- Begin your resume on Naviance Family Connection.
+- Begin your resume.

 - Continue to build a strong academic profile.
 Colleges will consider your transcript as they make admissions and scholarship decisions.